 The Culture Commons Quest Office is an interdisciplinary research team based at the University of Antwerp.
 It focusses on the commons in cities as a pivotal resource for a sustainable creative biotope.
 The main ambition of CCQO is to ground both theoretically and empirically the relationship between the common city and creative labour.

-The research project is granted by the Flemish Fund for Scientific Research (FWO-Odysseus).
+The research project is granted by the Flemish Fund for Scientific Research (FWO-Odysseus) and the European Commission.

 Overall aims and objectives of the research

 The overall aim of this research is to gain insights into the social conditions for sustainable creativity for both the ‘classic’ arts and the creative industry.